smholloway/6blog/_drafts/2013-01-06-blogging-with-jekyll.md

 This was fixed by adding --safe to the Proc file.

 After cloning the Jekyll Bootstrap repository and getting things up and running, we altered the _config.yaml file.
 We have tweaked the theme and various generators, like atom.xml.

+## Pros
+Fast
+Modern
+Cross-platform
+Supported by Heroku and GitHub--two dev favorites Somewhat related to Heroku and GitHub, blogging this way is free Gaining traction (see ThoughtWorks Tech Radard 2012) It is not Java (see Java's recent secrurity mishaps)

+## Cons
+Lack of WYSIWYG editing
+Local installation and maintenance
+Ruby versioning can be a chore (ruby versions plus gems) Requires knowledge of several software systems including Git, Ruby, and general web stuff.

+## Use cases
+If you need (or want) WYSIWYG editing, Jekyll is not for you.
+The system is fast.
+I get the impression it is by hackers for hackers.
+You might also try Ruhoh, which is Jade Dominguez's new and improved static blogging platform.